wpilibsuite/allwpilib/tunables/doc/cpp.md

 ### Complex tunable with `Tunable` member variables

 If the member is already a `Tunable` object, publish it by reference.
+This is the simplest choice for local settings that may be assigned from robot code; the child `Tunable` marks itself dirty directly.

 ```cpp
 class TunablePIDController : public wpi::tunables::ComplexTunable {